Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

-For (quasi) continuous driving of an SPDC successful events are typically defined by the detection of a photon in one arm in a time window around the detection time in the other arm.
-To describe this we divide the time interval into time bins corresponding to the acceptance interval.
+For (quasi) continuous driving of an SPDC source, successful events are typically defined by the detection of a photon in one arm in a time window defined by the detection time in the other arm.
+For convenient modeling we divide the time interval into time-bins (which is not strictly necessary, but can be understood as the state in the acceptance interval).
 We take the SPDC+M state within a time-bin as the multi-modal state

 based on the detailed model developed in Ref.~\cite{hellebek-2024-charac_multim_natur_singl_photon}.
 The operator \(b^{\dag}\) (\(c^{\dag}\)) corresponds to creating a photon in the channel connected with the BS and detectors (the memory), see Fig.~\ref{fig:atom-atom-full}.
 Here \(\beta_1\) (\(\beta_2\)) denote the single (two) photon emission amplitude within a time-bin.
 The vacuum state \(\ket{\emptyset}\) has the amplitude \(\beta_0\).
-The temporal mode $\mu$ captures the overall shape of the first detected photon (in the $b$ mode), while the multi-modal and multi-photon character is contained in the multi-time-dependence of the (double) pair correlation function $F(t,t')$ [$G(\vec{t})$].
+The temporal mode $\mu$ captures the overall shape of the first detected photon (in the $b$ mode), while the multi-modal and multi-photon character is contained in the multi-time-dependence of the [double] pair correlation function $F(t,t')$ [$G(\vec{t})$].
 The correlation time $T_c$ between the photons of a pair corresponds to the width of $F(t,t')$ in the time difference $t'-t$.
-As the aim is to store most of the photon while avoiding storage of uncorrelated photons, we choose the acceptance interval and therefore the time-bin to be a few times the correlation time of \(F(t,t')\) (see Fig.~\ref{fig:SPDC-correlation}) but shorter than the much longer ion photon duration.
+As the aim is to store most of the photon while avoiding storage of uncorrelated photons, we choose the acceptance interval and therefore the time-bin to be a few times the correlation time of \(F(t,t')\) (see Fig.~\ref{fig:SPDC-correlation}) but shorter than the much longer ion-photon duration.